Overview

 Our Small Campus Environment

 With a total student body under 300, JPCatholic offers a warm, tight-knit campus community.
-Foster lifelong friendships, form creative partnerships, and surround yourself with a supportive environment that encourages your growth in both virtue and academic excellence.
+Foster lifelong friendships, form creative partnerships, and surround yourself with a supportive environment that encourages your growth in both virtue and artistic excellence.

 Our Small Campus Environment

 With a total student body under 300, JPCatholic offers a warm, tight-knit campus community.
-Foster lifelong friendships, form creative partnerships, and surround yourself with a supportive environment that encourages your growth in both virtue and academic excellence.
+Foster lifelong friendships, form creative partnerships, and surround yourself with a supportive environment that encourages your growth in both virtue and artistic excellence.

 Generous Scholarships Available